Inspired by Under the Scope’s The Problem with Problematic Media

 I absolutely love what this series offers in storytelling, visuals, philosophy, music, and exploring the human psyche.
 The Monogatari series is the perfect fit for Shaft’s directing and animation style for tone, vibe, and artistic deconstruction of visual storytelling and art itself.
 While there are plenty of other titles that make use of Shaft’s trademark sparse scenes, head tilts, abstract backgrounds and philosophical discussions, there is no other anime that is truly “like” it.
 There are other stories and anime that have a similar genre or premise, but there is a strikingly bold and unique style exclusive to Monogatari.

 With such glowing high praise, why isn’t this a name you hear thrown around all the time like Full Metal Alchemist, Naruto, Neon Genesis Evangelion or Death Note?
 I wish I could say “Oh, it’s because it’s too artistic, psychological, and dialogue driven rather than being an exciting action piece,” which is a contributing factor for sure.
-But the main problem with Monogatari that can’t be ignored or swept under the rug is its ecchi aspects.
+But the main problem with Monogatari that can’t be ignored or swept under the rug is how it handles its ecchi aspects.

 Ecchi isn’t something I abhor.
 I think Food Wars is one of the best anime ever, and it frequently has metaphorical “foodgasms” and clothing exploding off characters.
 You’ve likely seen some of the spicier games we’ve streamed (specifically in February), and know that we love us some good innuendo and don’t scoff at the occasional fan-service.